 My goal is to create an intellectually stimulating classroom where all people feel respected and safe to test new ideas.
 If, at any time, you have concerns about the classroom environment please make an appointment with the instructor.
-Students who have preferred names or forms of address (including nongendered pronouns) are welcome to bring this to the attention of the instructor.
+Please be advised, though, that some of the texts in this class may challenge your ways of thinking and standards of decorum and students should be prepared to encounter mature content and ideas.
+It is advised that students review the course reading schedule in the first week of class and discuss concerns with the instructor before the drop date.
+Students who have preferred names or forms of address (including non-gendered pronouns) are welcome to bring this to the attention of the instructor.